jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 There are [more than 700 plugins][36] (at least the ones listed on the official site) for Gatsby, which is a lot.
 Those plugins are chunks of reusable functionality you can bring into your projects by installing them and configuring them in `gatsby-config.js`.
 I'm not even going to get into the examples, just search for what you have in mind and chances are it exists.
 If it does not, then maybe that's a good opportunity to write a plugin yourself and share it with the community.
 The tutorial on [how to create a source plugin][37] is a great place to start.

-Some plugins enable certain type of functionality, like create a sitemap, RSS feed or add Google Analytics to your site.
-Others are the so called **source** plugins that deal with fetching data.
+Some plugins enable a certain type of functionality, like create a sitemap, RSS feed or add Google Analytics to your site.
+Others are the so-called **source** plugins that deal with fetching data.
 Yet another type is the **transformer** plugins that, well... transform data.
 For instance from JSON or YAML in your local file system to types you can query from within Gatsby.

 It's also worth mentioning that you could also create local plugins, right within your project.
 This enables you to create custom private plugins if you have a use case for that (for example an internal company API).

 #### Starters

-While plugins are more about bringing in chunks of functionality as you need it, [starters are a more well rounded solution][38].
+While plugins are more about bringing in chunks of functionality as you need it, [starters are a more well-rounded solution][38].
 A starter is a complete project starting boilerplate based on a specific use case, functionality or a data source.

 For example, if you'd like to get started very quickly and you know your project will use data from [Contentful][21] and will be deployed to [Netlify][4] you can start right away with a starter configured for that: